 // the machinist's manual · v0.1

-One isolated Lima VM per project, from install to teardown.
+One ready-to-work VM per project, from install to teardown.

 machine drives Lima to give each GitHub project its own reproducible sandboxed VM — Docker, Node, agent CLIs (Claude Code, Codex), GitHub CLI, signed git, and opt-in tool profiles.
 No host filesystem is mounted; one project can't see another.
 This manual is the reference for everything machine exposes.